-Land Description: This large block of protected habitat in the Upper Peninsula provides excellent wildlife habitat for black bear, wolf, moose, bobcat, and others.
-The property lies within a major flyway for migrating waterfowl and other birds.
+This large block of protected habitat in the Upper Peninsula provides excellent wildlife habitat for black bears, wolves, moose, bobcats, etc. The property lies within a central flyway for migrating waterfowl and other birds.

-Trails: While much of this preserve is difficult to access, a paved road bisects the property and takes you within a short distance of the lake.
-(There are no established trails that lead directly to the lake.)
+While much of this preserve is challenging to access, a paved road bisects the property and takes you within a short distance of the lake; There are no established trails that lead directly to the lake.
 A 1½ mile long inland trail and viewing area are accessible from the parking area.

-History: The original 460 acres was donated to the Michigan chapter of The Nature Conservancy (TNC) by the Finlayson family.
-In 2000, TNC transferred the land to LTC and since then, LTC fundraised to purchase several additions.
+The original 460 acres was donated to the Michigan chapter of The Nature Conservancy by the Finlayson family.
+In 2000, The Nature Conservancy transferred the land to Little Traverse Conservancy, and since then, Little Traverse Conservancy fundraised to purchase several additions.

-Directions: From Sault Ste.
-Marie, head south on Hwy.
-75 to exit 392.
-Travel approximately 1 mile and turn left (south) on 20th Street (S. Bakerside Road) and travel 3 miles.
+From Sault Ste.
+Marie, head south on I-75 to exit 392.
+Travel approximately 1 mile and turn left (south) on 20th Street and travel 3 miles.
 Turn right on 6 Mile Rd.
 Go 5 miles and turn right (north) on Birch Point Rd. (east loop).
-Go ½ mile and look for logo and directional sign on right.
-Turn right onto paved road.
-Follow one mile to parking and trail head at end.
+Go ½ mile and look for the logo and directional sign on the right.
+Turn right onto the paved road.
+Follow one mile to parking and trailhead at the end.